apneadiving/changeset/README.md

 # - only one planning_updated event will be dispatched with param {week: "2022W48"}
 ```

-## Actually do the work
+## Push!

-Whenever you know it is the appropriate time to persist data and trigger events, you can call:
+At the end of the calls chain, it is the appropriate time to persist data and trigger events:

 ```ruby
 changeset.push!
 ```

 This will:
-- persist all database operation in a single transaction
+- persist all database operations in a single transaction
 - then trigger all events (outside the transaction)

-## Testing
+## Testing ⚡

 A very convenient aspect of using changesets in you can run multiple scenarios without touching the database.

-In the end you can simply compare the actual changeset you get against your expected one
+In the end you can compare the actual changeset you get against your expected

 ## Sorbet

-This gem is compatible with Sorbet and contains all its definitions.
+This gem is typed with Sorbet and contains rbi definitions.

 ## Example